-“I really do love the calluses that clipping coupons gives me!”
+“I really do love the calluses that clipping coupons give me!”

-But for those that live inside my home, I am still mom.
+But for those that live in my home, I am still mom.

 I am still keeping the family on schedule, doing all the laundry, volunteering at school, still driving to the practices, coaching teams and making dinner each night.